Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/scRNA_Sequence_Seurat.md

 # What is Seurat

-The foundamental object of 3C(Chromosome Conformation Capture) techniques and 3C-derived methods is to understand the physical wiring diagram of the genome by identifying the physical interaction between chromosomes.
+The fundamental object of 3C(Chromosome Conformation Capture) techniques and 3C-derived methods is to understand the physical wiring diagram of the genome by identifying the physical interaction between chromosomes.

 To capture the interaction (crosslink between strings), there are few steps in general:
 - Take a snapshot of the flowing cells - **Crosslink** with fixative agent (formaldehyde)